salesforcecli/plugin-data/messages/bulk.upsert.md

 See "Prepare CSV Files" in the Bulk API Developer Guide for details on formatting your CSV file. (https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/datafiles_csv_preparing.htm)

-By default, the job runs the batches in parallel.
-Specify --serial to run them serially.
+By default, the job runs the batches in parallel, which we recommend.
+You can run jobs serially by specifying the --serial flag.
+But don't process data in serial mode unless you know this would otherwise result in lock timeouts and you can't reorganize your batches to avoid the locks.

 # examples